Britney Spears Tells All: The Biggest Bombshells From Her Conservatorship Hearing - E! Online

 Britney Spears is finally having her voice heard.

 The superstar singer addressed a Los Angeles judge remotely on Wednesday, June 23 for the latest hearing on her conservatorship.
-According to NBC News, the 39-year-old mother of two wants her conservatorship to end.
+According to NBC News, who had a reporter inside the courtroom, the 39-year-old mother of two wants her conservatorship to end.

 "I want to end the conservatorship without being evaluated," Britney told a judge.
 "In the meantime, I want this therapist to come to my home…I'm not willing to go to Westlake and be embarrassed by all these paparazzi."